-Report on Tow Truck Chasing in the City of Mississauga

-- That the report from the Commissioner of Transportation and Works dated September 13, 2016 entitled "Report on Tow Truck Chasing in the City of Mississauga" be received for information. - 2.
-That the Council Subcommittee on Chasing direct staff to produce a supplementary report in two years identifying trends in tow truck driver behaviour as measured by assessing the driver's abstracts and reported complaints of driver behaviour of licensed drivers, to measure the effectiveness of amendments to the City of Mississauga Tow Truck Licensing By-law, which was adopted in 2016 and in prior years.
+Meeting date: 2019/04/23 Subject Update Report on Tow Truck Chasing in the City of Mississauga Recommendation That the report from the Commissioner of Transportation and Works dated April 11, 2019 entitled "Update Report on Tow Truck Chasing in the City of Mississauga", be received for information.
+Background The report from the Commissioner of Transportation and Works dated September 13, 2016 and entitled "Report on Tow Truck Chasing in the City of Mississauga" was received for information by the Council Subcommittee of Towing on September 26, 2016.
+A copy of the report is attached as Appendix 1.
+At this meeting, the Council Subcommittee of Towing approved the following recommendation: "CSOT-0001-2016 That the Council Subcommittee on Chasing direct staff to produce a report in two years identifying trends in tow truck driver behaviour as measured by assessing the driver's abstracts and reported complaints of driver behaviour of licensed driver, to measure the effectiveness of amendments to the City of Mississauga Tow Truck Licensing By-Law, which was adopted in 2016 and in prior years."
+The purpose of this report is to respond to CSOT-0001-2016.